m-haisham/larawiz/README.md

 ## What Does This Script Do?

 - Updates and upgrades the system
-- Installs required dependencies (Nginx, Git, Composer, PHP 8.3, Supervisor, Certbot)
+- Installs required dependencies (Nginx, Git, Composer, PHP 8.3, Supervisor, Certbot, Npm)
 - Creates a new user and sets up SSH key authentication
 - Clones the Laravel project from the specified GitHub repository
 - Installs Laravel dependencies using Composer